vani1128/brewhaven/README.md

 The app will be available at `http://localhost:8080`

-### Admin Setup
+### Backend Setup

-To access the admin dashboard:
+📖 **See `BACKEND_SETUP.md` for complete step-by-step backend setup guide**

+Quick steps:
+1. Create Supabase project
-1. Run the SQL in `SETUP_ADMIN.sql` in Supabase SQL Editor (replace email with yours)
+2. Run `FRESH_SETUP.sql` in Supabase SQL Editor
-2. Sign out and sign back in
-3. The "Admin" button will appear in navigation

-📖 See `ADMIN_QUICK_START.md` for detailed admin setup instructions
+3. Deploy edge function for chatbot
+4. Set environment variables
+5. Add admin role for your user

 ## Deployment